igrishaev/whew/README.md

 You can enqueue as many `then` handles as you want.

-Should any of them throw an exception, a future becomes failed, and no more further `then` handlers apply.
+Should any of them throw an exception, a future becomes failed, and no more further handlers apply.
 If you `deref` such a failed future, you'll get an exception.
 To recover from it, there is another `catch` handler:

 ~~~clojure
 (-> ($/future